-Today is the 30th anniversary of Kirby's Dream Land, the debut Game Boy adventure of everybody's favorite pink puff ball!
-Kirby's beginnings were very humble: this first handheld outing is not only short, but it lacks his trademark ability to copy enemy powers.
+Kirby turns 30!
+Kirby's Dream Land was the debut Game Boy adventure of everybody's favorite pink puffball.
+His beginnings were humble: this first handheld outing is short and lacks his trademark ability to copy enemy powers.

 Kirby's Dream Land reminds me of Super Mario Bros. in that it flawlessly fuses form and function.
 Kirby's smooth and powerful controls complement the beginner level designs.
 In addition to the standard analog jump (the harder you press A, the farther he jumps), Kirby can inhale a puff of air by pressing ↑.
 This inflates Kirby, giving him the ability to float through the air freely, with the d-pad controlling him.
 If you press B, he exhales with such force that a blast of air is propelled forth, which will destroy any enemy on contact.
 Because of his ability to fly and shoot air, Kirby's Dream Land is not a challenging game (though beating it unlocks a hard mode).
 It's more like the video-game equivalent of candy, and the target audience of young gamers ate it up.

 Kirby is known for inhaling enemies (press ↓, which also causes him to crouch).
 Naturally, these enemies are spat out at great velocity with the press of the B button.
 However, Kirby's most famous ability, copying inhaled enemy powers, is not present here.
 It was added for the NES game, Kirby's Adventure, a year later.
 This is by far the game's biggest drawback.
 It's unfair to judge a game for features added in its own sequels, but Kirby's mimicry is so crucial to the fun of the series that its absence is sorely felt.
 As a result, it's impossible to play Kirby's Dream Land today and not feel at least a little underwhelmed.